higgins/privatize/README.md

-Partially encrypt/decrypt a file based on the presence of the heredoc
+Partially encrypt/decrypt a file based on the presence of a heredoc
 ===================================================================================

 `privatize` enables partial encryption/decryption of files based on the